Storm Marco closes in on Louisiana as Laura buffets Cuba | WTOP

 Hundreds of thousands were without power in the Dominican Republic amid heavy flooding in both countries.

-Despite Marco’s weakening, a storm surge warning remained in place from Morgan City, Louisiana, to Ocean Springs, Mississippi, and a hurricane warning was kept from Morgan City to the mouth of the Pearl River.
+Despite Marco’s weakening, a storm surge warning remained in place from Morgan City, Louisiana, to Ocean Springs, Mississippi.
 A tropical storm warning included Lake Pontchartrain in Louisiana, and metropolitan New Orleans.

 ——